A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

-where, $\boldsymbol{H}^l$ is the input entity embeddings of the current layer while $\boldsymbol{H}_i^{l+1}$ is the output entity embeddings of this layer for the $i$-th channel; $\boldsymbol{A}_i$ and $\boldsymbol{W}_i$ are the adjacency matrix and learnable weight matrix in the $i$-th channel, respectively.
+Specifically, the multi-channel GNN is formulated as follows, assuming a two-channel MuGNN: where, { {similar to Equation \ref{eq:gcn_node},}} $\boldsymbol{H}^l$ is the input entity embeddings of the current layer while $\boldsymbol{H}_i^{l+1}$ is the output entity embeddings of this layer for the $i$-th channel; $\boldsymbol{A}_i$ and $\boldsymbol{W}_i$ are the adjacency matrix and learnable weight matrix in the $i$-th channel, respectively.
 At the end of the layer, pooling is used to combine the two channels.
 The adjacency matrices $A_i$ are determined by different weighting schemes with self-attention and cross-KG attentions as follows.